MicrosoftDocs/Advertising-docs/BingAds/customer-management-service/addaccount.md

 # AddAccount Service Operation - Customer Management
 Creates a new account within an existing customer.

+Only a user with Super Admin credentials can add accounts.

 > [!IMPORTANT]
 > Resellers should call [SignupCustomer](signupcustomer.md) instead of *AddAccount*.
 For more details see [Management Model for Resellers](~/guides/management-model-resellers.md).